 The following ports must be available.
 On some systems, these ports are open by default.

-If you are planning on creating an overlay network with encryption (
+If you plan on creating an overlay network with encryption (

-you will also need to ensure port 50 (ESP) is open.
+you also need to ensure IP protocol 50 (IPSec ESP) traffic is allowed.